“Dear, why do you keep buying new guitar while you’re having dozens of them?”, my mom said that when I got my Yamaha FG800 Acoustic Guitar.

 Here we go!

-Yamaha is one of the best crafting musical instrument company in the world and they did show their professionalism right in the protective shipping.
+Yamaha is one of the best crafting musical instrument companies in the world and they did show their professionalism right in the protective shipping.

 I really appreciate something simple so FG800 with its traditional look impressed me immediately.
 Very simple and pretty!

 Its body is gloss finished while the neck is matte.
 For me, these things do count.

 Normally, a gloss finished guitar always looks elegant but the glossy neck might make it hard for beginner’s hand movement.

 However, Yamaha FG800 helps to solve this issue perfectly with the combination of its satin-finished slim neck and the glossy body.

 Another remarkable feature on Yamaha FG800 is the tuners stay in tune.
 This is quite good for guitar beginners.

 #2: How is the action on this Yamaha FG800?